tkhq/frames/README.md

 # Frames

-This repository contains code for the recovery, export, and auth components of Turnkey.
+This repository contains code for the auth (which includes recovery) and export components of Turnkey.
 These components can be embedded as iframes by users to support end-users.

-## Email Recovery
+## Auth
-This self-contained HTML page is meant to be used as a standalone document to help first-party Turnkey root users.
-It's also going to be embedded as an iframe to help with sub-org root recovery.
+This self-contained HTML page is meant to be used for the following use cases:
+- As a standalone document to enable first-party Turnkey root users to perform recovery and auth
+- Embedded as an iframe for sub-org root recovery and auth

-This page is hosted at https://auth.turnkey.com/
+This page is hosted at https://auth.turnkey.com/, but we will retain https://recovery.turnkey.com/for compatibility.

 ## Key and Wallet Export
 This self-contained HTML page is meant to be used as either a standalone document or to be embedded as an iframe.

 This page is hosted at https://export.turnkey.com/

-## Auth (via Email)
-This self-contained HTML page is meant to be used as either a standalone document or to be embedded as an iframe.

-This page is also hosted at https://auth.turnkey.com/

 # Getting Started